w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 Now start your sentry with `--sentry` and `--reserved-nodes`.

 ```
-./target/release/polkadot \
+polkadot \
 --name "Sentry-A" \
 --sentry \
 --reserved-nodes /ip4/VALIDATOR_VPN_ADDRESS/tcp/30333/p2p/VALIDATOR_NODE_IDENTITY
 ```

-You are also required to use sentry's node identity when starting your validator, so make sure to save it in somewhere else as well.
+You are also required to use the sentry's node identity when starting your validator, so make sure to save it somewhere else as well.
 Then start your validator.

 ```
-./target/release/polkadot \
+polkadot \
 --name "Validator" \
 --reserved-only \
 --reserved-nodes /ip4/SENTRY_VPN_ADDRESS/tcp/30333/p2p/SENTRY_NODE_IDENTITY \
 --validator
 ```

-Finally you should see your validator has 1 peers that is a connection from your sentry node.
+You should see your validator has 1 peer, that is a connection from your sentry node.
 Do the above steps to spin up few more if you think one sentry node is not enough.

 ```
 2019-11-22 19:15:08 Idle (1 peers), best: #781102 (0xcb78…6913), finalized #781100 (0xacc8…d7bb), ⬇ 43.4kiB/s ⬆ 34.3kiB/s